 “We do everything we can with ADM,” he said.
 “We’re a young association, and we have growing pains.
 But we’ve also done some things right.
 We’ve attached ourselves to the model.
 With all the work and energy USA Hockey [has put into it], why wouldn’t we?”

 Safety during the coronavirus pandemic is a top priority to hockey programs around the country, and the Ice Cardinals are no exception.
 The club shut down in March, when the NHL announced their stoppage.
 The Iceland Sports Complex, the Ice Cardinals’ home rink, put together a comprehensive plan for a gradual re-opening.
-Tryouts are underway for some teams, and Learn to Play sessions are being scheduled later this summer.
+Tryouts are underway for most teams, and Learn to Play sessions are being scheduled.

 Pearce doesn’t believe the pandemic will slow down the enthusiasm for hockey his program has worked so hard to build.